-Figure 5.39 shows a choreography task involving two participants and two message interactions.
-Participant A initiates the communication by sending an initiating message to B, who sends a response message.
+Figure 6.37 shows a choreography task involving two participants and two messages sent.
+Participant A initiates the interaction by sending an initiating message to B, who sends a response message.
 In the right-hand side of that figure, a sample process diagram is shown that realizes that choreography.
 This example illustrates that within one choreography task, several related messages can be sent and received.

-Figure 5.40 shows a simplified version of the choreography discussed earlier in Figure 5.8.
+Figure 6.38 shows a simplified version of the choreography discussed earlier in the context of Figure 6.8.
 This version assumes that each seller needs to be registered before the auction can be confirmed.
 Thereby, the choreography does not need to take a decision.
 Decisions in choreographies will be discussed later in this section.